coletivoEITA/assets_live_compile/README.md

 assets_live_compile
 =========================
-Compile and save assets on demand instead of using `rake assets:compile`
+Compile and save assets on demand instead of using `rake assets:precompile`

 This works just like `rake assets:precompile` but is triggered on the asset HTTP request, so the cost of compilation is due to the first asset request.
 Next time Nginx will find the static asset on `public/assets`.